On the spectrum of an operator associated with least-squares finite elements for linear elasticity: Convergence analysis

-The estimate for the eigenspaces is an immediate consequence of Theorem~\ref{th:eigfun} and of the a priori estimates for the approximation of the source problem~\eqref{eq:variationa_form_source}.
-Since $T$ is the solution operator associated with $\textbf{u}$ (with $T \textbf{f} = \lambda \textbf{f}=\textbf{u}$), by the definition of the operator norm and the standard energy estimates, and by considering the other component $\bm{\sigma}$ of the solution of~\eqref{eq:variationa_form_source}, we have
+The estimate for the eigenspaces is a direct consequence of Theorem~\ref{th:eigfun} and of the a priori estimates for the approximation of the source problem~\eqref{eq:variationa_form_source}.
+Indeed, since $T$ is the solution operator associated with $\textbf{u}$ (with $T \textbf{f} = \Tlam \textbf{f}=\textbf{u}$), by the definition of the operator norm and the standard energy estimates, and by considering the other component $\underline{\bm{\sigma}}$ of the solution of~\eqref{eq:variationa_form_source}, we have

 In order to show the estimate for the eigenvalues we are going to use the results presented in Theorem~\ref{thm:bound_eigvals_with_T_T*}.
-The correspondence between the abstract setting and our problem is given by the following identifications.
+The correspondence between the abstract setting and our problem is given by the following identifications

 With these identifications we are now in a position to give a representation of the solution operator $\gT$ and of its adjoint $\gT^*$.
 It is interesting to remark that the bilinear form $\gA$ is symmetric, so that the non symmetry of the problem comes from the fact that the bilinear form on the right hand side $\gB$ is not symmetric.
-For this reason, according to~\eqref{eq:sym}, the adjoing operator will be constructed by keeping the same left hand side of our equation and by considering the transpose of the right hand side.
+For this reason, according to~\eqref{eq:sym}, the adjoint operator will be constructed by keeping the same left hand side of our equation and by considering the transpose of the right hand side.

 More precisely, given $\gF=\gG=(\underline{\textbf{G}},\textbf{f})\in\gX$, $\gT\gF$ will be given by $(\underline{\bm{\sigma}},\textbf{u})\in\gX$ solution of~\eqref{eq:variationa_form_source}, while $\gT^*\gG$ is given by the solution $(\underline{\bm{\chi}},\textbf{p})\in\gX$ of the following dual problem